 Contact us today to start a conversation about how Momentus Capital can support your journey to success.

-Affordable housing development firms led by people of color – both nonprofit and for-profit – are highly underrepresented in the housing industry, yet are a critical resource for strengthening the housing development ecosystem as a whole and expanding the supply of homes that are affordable.
-Currently, people of color are estimated to make up less than 5% of the developers in the country.
+Affordable housing development firms working in disinvested communities — both nonprofit and for-profit — are highly constrained in the housing industry, yet are a critical resource for strengthening the housing development ecosystem as a whole and expanding the supply of homes that are affordable.

-To support the growth of and opportunities for developers of color in the Washington metro area, as well as increasing the amount of affordable housing regionally, Capital Impact Partners partnered with Amazon to create our Housing Equity Accelerator Fellowship (HEAF).
+To support the growth of and opportunities for community-centric developers in the Washington metro area, as well as increasing the amount of affordable housing regionally, Capital Impact Partners partnered with Amazon to create our HEAF program.
 The fellowship provides training, mentorship, and grant capital to support wealth building for developers and their firms, and community building through increased affordable housing.

 One of our HEAF participants is Ronette “Ronnie” Slamin, founder of Embolden Real Estate.
-In this blog profile by HAND, she discusses her journey to becoming a real estate developer, how she views real estate development as a tool to address infrastructure issues, and being intentional about creating space for women and people of color.
+In this blog profile by HAND, she discusses her journey to becoming a real estate developer, how she views real estate development as a tool to address infrastructure issues, and being intentional about creating space for women in real estate.

 The HAND network is hard at work to address the growing housing affordability challenge across the Capital Region.
 Five Minutes With is a series highlighting these members and other stakeholders.
 This informal conversation delves into their recent projects, the affordable housing industry, and more.
 In this edition, we had a conversation with Ronette “Ronnie” Slamin, founder of Embolden Real Estate.
-Check out our dialogue below to learn about her development firm, what she believes women leaders of color in the real estate industry can do to move the needle in a different direction, and the importance of explaining the multiple levels of housing affordability.
+Check out our dialogue below to learn about her development firm, what she believes women leaders in the real estate industry can do to move the needle in a different direction, and the importance of explaining the multiple levels of housing affordability.

 HAND: Can you tell us about Embolden Real Estate and about how you landed in the real estate development industry?

-RS: Embolden Real Estate is the company that I founded in 2021, a development firm with consulting services related to project management, entitlements, and community engagement.
+Ronnie Slamin (RS): Embolden Real Estate is the company that I founded in 2021, a development firm with consulting services related to project management, entitlements, and community engagement.
 The name of my company came to me when I was reading a book on education, as I’ve always wanted to work at the intersection of housing and education to improve educational outcomes.

 I landed in the industry of real estate by way of an undergrad professor Joseph E. Corcoran at Boston College, who was a successful developer and a pioneer of mixed-income housing.
 I had returned from a summer service trip to Jamaica and was interested in ways to improve the infrastructure in the remote town I volunteered in.
 Coincidentally, I took his class and realized that real estate development was a great tool to address infrastructure issues such as roads, homes and schools.